dfinity/internet-identity/UI-Test.md

   - a) Try to login to Open Chat with your existing account (Stop people if they try to register again, if they don't realize they need to add a new device help them)
-  - b) Add your YubiKey as a new device to your Internet Identity
+  - b) Add your YubiKey as a new device to your Internet Identity naming it "YubiKey"
   - c) Login to Open Chat with your YubiKey
   - d) Verify your Open Chat acount name is the same
 - 4. Disabling your YubiKey as a means of logging in